 Ultimately that small misstep is outweighed by the show’s charisma and Hader’s lead performance.
 As Barry struggles to leave his painful past behind, his soldierly reserve starts to crack under a growing sense of fatigue and frustration.
 How can he discard an identity he never asked for in order to become someone new, someone he doesn’t even really know how to be?
 In this dark first season, the small twinge of hope Barry feels when he’s doing something he loves is what gets him through one disaster to the next, and it’s what had me glued to every second of this compellingly original new series.

-The first 8 episodes of Season 1 of Barry are currently streaming on HBO and HBO Go.
+Season 1 of Barry is currently streaming on HBO and HBO Go.